geseib/tgwwalk/README.md

 <summary>Setup VPN Between Datacenter and Transit Gateway</summary><p>
 Ipsec tunnels can be setup over the internet or over Direct Connect (using a Public Virtual Interface).
 In this case we are connecting over the public backbone of AWS.
 We will create two VPN tunnels from the Transit Gateway and connect them into a single instance of the Cisco CSR in the Datacenter.
-In a real production environment we would setup a second router for redundancy and for added bandwith setup multiple tunnels from each Cisco CSR (or whichever ipsec device you use).
+In a real production environment we would setup a second router for redundancy and for added bandwidth setup multiple tunnels from each Cisco CSR (or whichever ipsec device you use).
 Each ipsec tunnel provides up to 1.25Gbps.
 This is called Equal cost multipath routing.
 On the AWS side, up to 50 parallel paths are supported.
 Many vendors support 4-8 ECMP paths, so check with your vendor)

 1. In the AWS Management Console change to the region you are working in.
 This is in the upper right hand drop down menu.